Television in Saudi Arabia

-Television in Saudi Arabia was introduced in 1965, but is now dominated by just five major companies: Middle East Broadcasting Center, SM Enterprise TV, Lebanese Broadcasting Corporation, Rotana and Saudi TV.
+Television in Saudi Arabia was introduced in 1965 (after limited launches in 1955 and 1957), but is now dominated by just five major companies: Middle East Broadcasting Center, SM Enterprise TV, Lebanese Broadcasting Corporation, Rotana and Saudi TV.
 Together, they control 80% of the pan-Arab broadcasting market.
 Saudi Arabia is a major market for pan-Arab satellite and pay-TV.
 Saudi investors are behind the major networks MBC, which is based in Dubai, and Emirates based OSN.
 The Saudi government estimated that in 2000 the average Saudi spent 50% to 100% more time watching television than their European or US counterpart.
 On average, 2.7 hours are spent daily watching TV in Saudi Arabia.

 The pay-TV market in Saudi Arabia is big, with a penetration estimated at 21%. beIN Sports is one of the largest pay-TV players in terms of subscriptions, with a market share of 59%.